Zaid-Ajaj/Fable.Remoting/documentation/src/multiple-protocols.md

 # Using Multiple Procotols

 It is possible to use multiple protocols for communication with remoting, this is because the result of the `Remoting` module is either a `WebPart` in case of Suave or a `HttpHandler` in case of Giraffe or Saturn.
-In all cases, you can compose multiple resuling API's the same way you do with normal `WebPart`s or `HttpHandler`s using the `choose` combinator:
+In all cases, you can compose multiple resulting APIs the same way you do with normal `WebPart`s or `HttpHandler`s using the `choose` combinator:

 ### Suave
 ```fs